lukas681/setlX/README.md

 ### Installing

-First open the directory in intelliJ.
+First open the directory in IntelliJ.
 Make sure, that the directories java and test are marked as source/test-root.

 Then execute the interpreter/pom.xml with mvn install
 ```